 If your debt balances have grown so big that you can’t pay them back, a debt settlement program might sound appealing to you.

-You can negotiate with creditors directly or hire a professional to do it for you, but the goal of the plan is to settle your debt for a smaller amount than you owe.
-This usually means you’ll have to pay a lump sum, but occasionally you can negotiate to lower your monthly payments.
+You can negotiate with creditors directly or hire a professional to do it for you, but the plan’s goal is to settle your debt for a smaller amount than you owe.
+This usually means you’ll have to make a lump-sum payment, but occasionally you can negotiate to lower your monthly payments.

 This option is for debtors who have no hope of ever making it out of debt with less aggressive methods and will have to consider bankruptcy if their creditors don’t strike a deal.